richard523/markdown-portfolio/_includes/03-links.md

-https://github.com/ Replace this with a link to your a GitHub or social media profile.
+[url; to github](https://github.com/) Replace this with a link to your a GitHub or social media profile.